Breezelled/aerial-landscape-images-classification/README.md

 # Aerial Landscape Images Classification

-## Advanced Method Development

 ### 📌 Overview
-This is the **Advanced Method Development** section of our SkyView aerial image classification project.
+This is the SkyView aerial image classification project.
 The goal is to leverage recent advances in pretraining, multimodal learning, and representation learning to build explainable and transferable systems.

-This section includes:
+And also compare with traditional methods like ResNet and ML methods.

+Including:

+- **Traditional machine learning models**
+- **Resnet**
+- **ViT**
 - **Zero-shot classification using CLIP**, which aligns images and natural language prompts.
 - **CLIP fine-tuning using RSICD**, a captioned remote sensing dataset, to enhance domain alignment.
 - **Linear probing with DINOv2 and BigEarthNet-pretrained ViT**, to assess feature quality for remote sensing imagery.